Barelvi movement: Persecution

 Militants believed to be affiliated with the Taliban and Sipah-e-Sahaba attacked Barelvis celebrating Mawlid in Faisalabad and Dera Ismail Khan on 27 February 2010, sparking tensions between the groups.

 In 2021, the Pakistani government officially banned the Tehreek-e-Labbaik Pakistan and is severely cracking down on Sunni Muslim political voices of the Barelvi movement.
 Deobandi political parties like Jamiat Ulema-e-Islam (F), however, are still freely operating and even supported by elements within the Pakistani government.

 Bangladesh

-A sizeable number of Bangladeshi Muslims follow Ahle Sunnat (Barelvi) movement.
-Barelvi movement has strong bases in Chittagong and Sylhet region of Bangladesh.
+Barelvis form a sizeable portion of the Hanafi communities in Bangladesh.
+It identifies under the banner of Ahl-e-Sunnat Wal Jama'at (ASWJ) along with other Sufi groups which have strong bases in Dhaka, Chittagong and Sylhet such as the Maizbhandaria, and this serves as a central organization for the Barelvi ulema in Bangladesh.